Timeline: Libya's uprising against Muammar Gaddafi

-Here is a timeline on the revolt in Libya since the first protests against the rule of Muammar Gaddafi began in February:
+Here is a timeline on the civil war in Libya since the first protests began against the 42-year rule of Muammar Gaddafi in February:

 Feb 15/16, 2011 - A riot in Benghazi is triggered by the arrest of human rights activist Fethi Tarbel, who has worked to free political prisoners, Quryna newspaper reports.

-February 17 - Activists designate a day of rage.
-It is the anniversary of 2006 clashes in Benghazi when security forces killed protesters attacking the city's Italian consulate.
+February 17 - Activists designate a day of rage on the 2006 anniversary security forces killing protesters attacking the in Benghazi consulate of former colonial power, Italy.

 February 24 - Anti-Libyan government militias take control of Misrata after evicting forces loyal to Gaddafi.